slorber/react-nested-loader/README.md

   handleClick = () => {
     const promise = MyAPI.doSomethingAsync();
     // VERY IMPORTANT: the promise MUST be returned to the button
-    // the only boilerplate you need is return return promise;
+    // the only boilerplate you need is a return statement return promise;
   };
   render() {